Jamie Fox (Canadian politician)

-Jamie D. Fox (born 11 June 1964 in Woodstock, New Brunswick) is a Canadian politician, who became the interim leader of the Progressive Conservative Party of Prince Edward Island and Opposition leader in the Legislative Assembly on October 15, 2015.
+Jamie D. Fox (born June 11, 1964) is a Canadian politician, who served as interim leader of the Progressive Conservative Party of Prince Edward Island and Opposition leader in the Legislative Assembly from October 15, 2015 to October 20, 2017.
 Fox was elected to the Legislative Assembly of Prince Edward Island in the 2015 provincial election.
 He represents the electoral district of Borden-Kinkora.
-In October 2017, James Alyward was elected as the Leader of the Progressive Conservative Party of PEI after Fox serving for two years as the Interim Leader.
+In October 2017, James Alyward was elected as the Leader of the Progressive Conservative Party of PEI after Fox serving for just over two years as the Interim Leader.